"Show, Don't Tell": Good Advice?

 While we write…

-- we can catch ourselves when we start to sum something up into a quick phrase or sentence of telling instead of allowing our reader to experience the scene for themselves.
+- we can catch ourselves when we start to sum something up into a quick phrase or sentence of telling and ask ourselves if allowing our reader to experience the scene for themselves would make the story stronger at this particular moment

 When we revise…